rcbarke/oran-research/ran-digital-twin/README.md

 ### Configuration Files (`configs/`)

+Staged to `./srsRAN_Project/docker/open5gs` with `./open5gs.env`:
 - **`subscriber_db.csv`**: Contains the subscriber information such as IMSI, Key, and OPC values.
-The script uses this file to populate each UE configuration.
+The script will ensure that values generated for each unique UE index do not overlap, even across VMs.

+Staged to `./srsRAN_Project/build/apps/gnb` with `./gnb` executable:
 - **`gnb_zmq.yaml`**: A template configuration file used to generate gnb configuration files.
 Synchronized with modified RIC configuration.

+Staged to `./srsRAN_4G/build/srsue/src` with  `./srsue` executable:
+- **`ue_template_zmq.conf`**: A template configuration file used to generate UE-specific configuration files, which are staged.
+Template not staged.
-- **`ue_template_zmq.conf`**: A template configuration file used to generate UE-specific configuration files.
+- **`multi_ue_scenario.grc`**: A template configuration file used to generate UE-specific configuration files.

 The **`srsue.sh`**: script will create individual configuration files for each UE (ueX_zmq.conf) based on this template and the data from subscriber_db.csv.